Most chosen AI mock exam marking service in England.

 • Benefit 1: Achieve True Comparability

 With AI marking, the postcode lottery is over.
-A 75% score on a mock exam now means the exact same thing whether the student is in School A or School Z. For the first time, you can make genuine, like-for-like comparisons of school, department, and teacher performance, confident that you are comparing apples with apples.
+A 75% score on a mock exam now means the exact same thing whether the student is in School A or School Z. For the first time, your multi-academy trust analytics become a source of truth.
+You can now make genuine, like-for-like comparisons of school, department, and teacher performance, confident that you are comparing apples with apples.

 • Benefit 2: Get Instant, Centralised Data